Sbabkin6/Rnd/README.md

 Rethinking a problem and being guided toward an answer is often a better way of learning than being passively told the right way to do something.

 This file requires Python version 3.13

+## **Different Topics**
+The game has the ability to allow the user to do different quizes based on the topic they select